Yes, this is my full time job…

 Rod performed receptions ‘on the side’ while in the advertising field, for fear that he would burn out.
 He never wanted to quit loving DJing.
 But Rod burned out in the advertising field, so he DJ’d full time in the interim to cover expenses.
 Rod burned out of three other disciplines before realizing maybe he was running away from his one true love the entire time.

 So, in 2009…he decided to make this his full time venture.
 Low on funds from the real estate crash, he worked a day job while putting together business plans, marketing plans, websites, networking…and whatever hustle was necessary to get better.
 He aggressively worked every event he possibly could to improve his skills while saving the money needed to leave the daytime job.
-In early 2011, he made the leap to full time…and it’s been a whirlwind ever since.
+He made the angst filled leap to full time…and it’s been a whirlwind ever since.

 It’s been a meteoric ride to being considered one of DFW’s premier wedding DJs, and he backs it up with awards and appearing on planners and vendors “go to” lists as a “must book.”